Key Takeaways

 Can Popcorn Kill Cats?

 If a cat chokes on popcorn or eats too much, it may lead to health problems that can be life-threatening.
-However, cats cannot die from eating small amounts of plain popcorn.
-As long as you monitor your cat and avoid giving them too much, they should be fine.
+In general, though, cats cannot die from eating small amounts of plain popcorn.

 Can Cats Eat Popcorn With Cheese?